Cheese & Pregnancy: Which cheese is safe to eat when you’re pregnant?

 Updated on

-We all love a bit of cheese from time to time, and if you've got a craving for some Cheddar on crackers or a delicious mozzarella salad, you might be wondering if it's safe to eat during pregnancy.
+We all love a bit of cheese from time to time, and if you've got a craving for some Cheddar on crackers or a delicious mozzarella salad, you might be wondering if it's safe to eat cheese during pregnancy.

-Fitness, wellness guru and nutrition expert Penny Weston says, ‘Listeriosis is a rare infection caused by bacteria called listeria.
+Fitness, wellness guru and nutrition expert Penny Weston says, "Listeriosis is a rare infection caused by bacteria called listeria.
 It usually goes away on its own, but can cause serious problems if you're pregnant or have a weak immune system.
 There’s a small chance it can lead to miscarriage, stillbirth or make a newborn baby poorly.
 Listeria can infect the placenta, the amniotic fluid, and the baby, and can cause miscarriage or stillbirth.
-Infected babies who survive are likely to be born prematurely.’
+Infected babies who survive are likely to be born prematurely."

 Which cheese is safe to eat during pregnancy?